-Expected value: A custom view class to replace modeladmin.views.DeleteView
+Expected value: A custom view class to replace modeladmin.views.DeleteView See the following part of the docs to find out more: Overriding views

 ModelAdmin.form\fields\exclude

 Expected value: A list or tuple of fields names

 When using CreateView or EditView to create or update model instances, this value will be passed to the edit form, so that any named fields will be excluded from the form.
 This is particularly useful when registering ModelAdmin classes for models from third-party apps, where defining panel configurations on the Model itself is more complicated.